Top 15 Places To Visit Near Netherlands For A Scenic Experience In Europe

 Photo: CEphoto, Uwe Aranas / Wikimedia Commons

 Bruges, one of the most beautiful medieval towns in Europe, is located in northwestern Belgium.
 Its historic centre, a UNESCO World Heritage Site, is crisscrossed by charming canals, cobblestoned alleys, and picturesque gabled houses.
 Key attractions include climbing the Belfry of Bruges for stunning views after a challenging ascent of 366 steps, the Basilica of the Holy Blood, and the Market Square.
 The Canal cruises offer a leisurely way to admire the architecture.
 Bruges also boasts unique museums such as the Frietmuseum and Choco-Story.
-Bruges is a delightful getaway just across the Dutch border, embodying all the charm of old Europe.
+Bruges is one of the delightful places to see near Netherlands, just across the Dutch border, embodying all the charm of old Europe.
+Visitors can enjoy shopping in Germany at Burges for medieval era souvenirs and handicrafts.

 Distance From The Netherlands: 3 hours by car/train from Amsterdam